Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 Bank of Scotland Equity Release offers UK retired homeowners aged 55 and above an accessible way to access the value tied up in their property without having to sell or make monthly repayments.

-• There are two primary types of equity release products offered by the Bank of Scotland: lifetime mortgages and home reversion plans.
+- The Bank of Scotland offers two primary types of equity release products: lifetime mortgages and home reversion plans.
 Both have advantages and disadvantages, so it’s important to consider your personal circumstances before choosing a product.

 Understanding Equity Release And Its Benefits

 Equity release allows homeowners to access the value of their property without having to sell it, providing a source of tax-free cash that can be used for any purpose.
-The loan is repaid when the homeowner dies or sells the property, and there are no monthly repayments required.
+The loan is repaid when the homeowner dies or sells the property, and no monthly repayments are required.

 How Equity Release Works